 In macOS, the key combination is Control+F9.

 DOSBox automatically detects and adjust its speed to suit the DOS program it is hosting.
 Occasionally, the timing feels wrong, either it is too fast or too slow.
 So DOSBox gives you the option to tweak the speed.

 - Press Ctrl+F11 or on macOS Control+F11.

 - Press Alt+F12 or on macOS Option+F12.

 Restoring your Mouse

-Occasionally you will run a DOS program that has inbuilt mouse support.
-Many newer adventure games fall into this category.
+Occasionally you will run a DOS program with built-in mouse support.
 If a program supports the mouse, DOSBox automatically locks your mouse into its program window for exclusive usage.
-If you wish to restore the mouse back to general Windows usage press CTRL-F10.